phroun/pawscript/docs/cow-inheritance.md

 ## Registry Lookup Order

-When looking up an item (e.g., a command), the Module layer is checked:
+When looking up an item (e.g., a command), only the Module layer needs to be checked:

 ```go
 func (env *ModuleEnvironment) GetCommand(name string) (Handler, bool) {